Buzzard Roost Farms, LLC

 We spread it out over the NW corner for the fish to have a nice habitate to live and prosper in.

-In the mean time of all the lake stuff going on, we were busy cleaning off fields and planting soybeans, turnips, fruit trees, trees for deer and clover.
+In the meantime of all the lake stuff going on, we were busy cleaning off fields and planting soybeans, turnips, fruit trees, trees for deer and clover.
 We camped out and made plans for the future and with the Lord's help, it will all come along.

 About 6 months after the first bream were introduced into the lake, we added another 1500 of bream.
-Then 6 months later, we added 150 large mouth bass.
+Then 6 months later, we added 150 largemouth bass.
 They were so small when we put them in.
 A whole 2 inches long.
 I couldn't believe it when we caught the first bass a few months later.
-Man how they had grown.
+Man, how they had grown.

 Picture